swapna-gg1/H3Demos/README.md

 a. rpi - 7" touch screen RPI displays.
 WVGA
 b. lvds AC69T88A - WVGA
 c.
 NVDI - NEw vision 10 inch screen

+2. USB_CanvasDisplay
+This project uses SAM9X75 Curiosity and the WVGA LVDS display.
+Use USB Stick with 5 images.
+The images are displayed on the screen.
+When the user button is pressed, next image is displayed.
+The images should be 600x480.